Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Simulation Study

 Scenario 2 investigates the added value of the targeted approach to fused precision matrix estimation compared to that of setting $\vT_g = \vec{0}$ which reduces to the special-case considered by \citet{Price2014}.
-We simulated data sets with $G = 2$ classes from banded precision matrices (as given in \eqref{eq:banded}) with $p = 50$ variables and $k = 25$ bands for varying class sample sizes $n_g$ and target matrices $\vT_1$ and $\vT_2$.
-The performance was evaluated using (2a)~$\vT_1 = \vT_2 = \vec{0}$, (2b)~$\vT_g = \alpha_\summed\vI_p$, as above, and (2c)~the spot-on target $\vT_1 = \vT_2 = \vOmega$ for each of $n_g = 25, 50, 125$ class sample sizes.
+We simulated data sets with $G = 2$ classes and $p = 50$ variables from three topologies: (2i) banded precision matrices (as given in Equation \ref{eq:banded}) with $k = 25$ bands; (2ii) precision matrices representing star-graphs, and (2iii) precision matrices based on Erd\"{o}s-R\'{e}nyi random graph games \citep{RandomGraph}.
+For topology (2ii) the first variable represents the internal (hub) node and the values of the off-diagonal entries $(1, j)$ and $(j, 1)$ taper-off by $1/(j + 1)$.
+For (2iii) each edge is present with probability $1/p$ and non-zero off-diagonal values are taken to be $.25$.
+Performance was evaluated using (2a)~$\vT_1 = \vT_2 = \vec{0}$, (2b)~$\vT_g = \alpha_\summed\vI_p$, (2c)~$\vT_g = \alpha_{\summed 2}\vI_p$, and (2d)~the spot-on target $\vT_1 = \vT_2 = \vOmega$.
+We set $\alpha_{\summed} = [\sum_j(\mathbf{S}_{\summed})_{jj}^{-1}]/p$ and $\alpha_{\summed 2}$ is defined as above.
+Risks were estimated by the losses for each class for each of $n_g = 25, 50, 100$ class sample sizes over $100$ simulation repetitions.
+The optimal penalties where determined by LOOCV with penalty matrices of the form $\vLambda = \lambda\vI_G + \lambda_f(\vJ_G-\vI_G)$.